Cholstat

 2. What should I know before I take CHOLSTAT?

-Do not use if you have ever had an allergic reaction to pravastatin sodium or any of the ingredients listed at the end of the CMI.
+Do not take if you have ever had an allergic reaction to pravastatin sodium or any of the ingredients listed at the end of the CMI.

 Talk to your doctor if you have any other medical conditions, take any other medicines, are pregnant or plan to become pregnant or are breastfeeding.